5l1v3r1/atox/README.md

 ## Overview

-Basing on the ripple's source code, we added nschain's own database related modules.
-The DB operating log will be stored in the nschain chain, then you can acquire the visual data in traditional DB.
+Basing on the ripple's source code, we added atoxchain's own database related modules.
+The DB operating log will be stored in the atoxchain chain, then you can acquire the visual data in traditional DB.

-# Details of NSChain
+# Details of ATOXChain

 By setting the sync_tables, sync_db and auto_sync, you can restore the real DB tables you wanted from block chain.
 You can set the DB type arbitrarily, includeing mysql, sqlite, oracle and so on.